Help to restore the forest environment, meet indigenous tribespeople and encounter incredible orangutans with your

 Without the participation of volunteers, the project will be short on man power and funding, both of which are vital for the continued success of the programme.

-This entails cruising in a boat along the river and its tributaries along the 'corridor of life', to observe the endangered wildlife roaming the forest along the river banks.
-On these trips, you will be on constant lookout for pygmy elephants and orangutans!
+This activity entails cruising in a boat along the river and its tributaries to observe the endangered wildlife roaming the forest along the river banks.
+On these trips, you will be on constant lookout for pygmy elephants and orangutans - bring a camera with you, as you'll want to capture this moment forever!

-This will involve tree-planting, nursery care and seedling generation, clearing invasive species, and also tree growth data recording.
-This is crucial as currently along the banks there are areas with very few trees, so it is difficult for animals to pass from one section to another and if they do, it leaves them vulnerable.
+This will involve tree-planting, nursery care and seedling generation, allowing your children to play a real part in protecting the future of Borneo's rainforests.
+Along the banks, there are areas with very few trees, so it is difficult for animals to pass from one section to another and if they do, it leaves them vulnerable.
 Therefore, tree planting will take place in sections identified as high priority, and you will work towards the creation of corridors to allow wildlife to move from one section to another.

 The tropical rainforest of Borneo is the perfect setting for a family trek.
 The trek involves an introduction to the flora and fauna of the rainforest, and to what the rainforest traditionally offers the inhabitants in terms of medicine, food, and survival.
 This is a great chance to ask questions and to learn from an extremely experienced local guide.

 Living and contributing to the Sukau community is a big part of this project.
 As most lunches and dinners will be served in the homes of individual villagers and local families, you may get to hear about their daily lives, chat with the children, learn their family structure, and see how the Orang Sungai have been living off the rivers and jungles for centuries!